 So without further ado, let’s begin with the question – What is the Chinese new year…

 Popularly known as Chunjie (Chinese for the Spring Festival), Chinese New year marks the end of the coldest days.
-It is one of the biggest festivals celebrated in East Asian countries like Malaysia, China, Singapore, Philipines, North, and South Korea.
+It is one of the biggest traditional festivals celebrated in East Asian countries like Malaysia, China, Singapore, the Philippines, North, and South Korea.

-This festival is celebrated according to Chinese zodiac on a 12-year cycle.
-In this every year is represented by a specific animal.
-The year 2019 is the Year Of Pig.
+This festival is celebrated according to the Chinese zodiac on a 12-year cycle.
+In this, every year is represented by a specific animal.
+The year 2023 is the Year Of RABBIT.

 Is Chinese New Year Important for Sellers?

 Yes!!
 There is no doubt that the Chinese Lunar year has been the biggest source of income for sellers in South East Asian Countries.
-Sellers of Online marketplaces like Lazada and Aliexpress desperately wait for this grand opportunity.
+Sellers associated with Online marketplaces like Shopee, Lazada, and Aliexpress desperately wait for this grand opportunity.

-The sales during this shopping festival are very similar to Thanksgiving and Black Friday in the west.
+The sales during this shopping festival are very similar to Thanksgiving, 12.12, and Black Friday in the west.